 Parker Colorado General Information

 The Town of Parker is a home rule municipality located in Douglas County, Colorado.
 Its location is about 23 miles southeast of downtown Denver, putting it at the most southeastern corner of the Denver Metro Area.
 Parker was founded in 1864.
 When we moved to Parker in 1987, there weren't that many people here.
 For most of our major shopping, we had to go north to Aurora.
 In fact, the official population in 1981 (just six years earlier) was 225 residents.
 That's crazy when you consider the size of Parker today.
-Incorporated Parker, today, has over 52,000 residents.
-And, of course, when you include unincorporated areas, the population is significantly more.
+Incorporated Parker, today, has over 58,000 residents.
+When you include unincorporated areas, the population is significantly more.

 Parker Colorado Has The Best Views